 If you’re not sure which controller type you’re using, the bottom half should have a tab for “detected controllers.”
 There you’ll see what you’re using, so make your choice and go back to the main screen where you can then click on the “library” tab.

 4. Mapping Your Controller

 In the “library” menu, you’ll need to find the left-hand tab that says “browse” and click “games.”
 Scroll through until you find Minecraft, which was added earlier.
 This will bring up a small window where you’ll click “manage shortcut” followed by “controller configuration.”

 Before going through the next process, keep in mind that it’s based on personal preference.
 Some people prefer to play with a southpaw variant or one better for certain actions in-game.

 If you don’t want to take the time to map the layout yourself, you can click on “browse configurations” at the bottom of the screen.
 From there, go with the “community” tab on the left and you’ll open a list of pre-made configurations by other Minecraft players on Steam.

 5. Do Your Own Controller Mapping

-Assuming you want to create your own controller configuration, here’s a generic layout that’s the closest to what most PC-gamers are used to:
+Assuming you want to create your own controller configuration, here’s a generic layout that’s the closest to what most gamers are used to when mapping: